segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 6. Remove the test folder created in step 2 from the bucket.

 > error " "
-> You need to migrate to the new S3 destination before disabling your legacy destination to ensure Segment continues to deliver data to your S3 bucket.
+> You need to migrate to the new S3 destination before you disable your legacy destination to ensure Segment continues to deliver data to your S3 bucket.

 ### Migration steps for scenarios with multiple sources per environment